soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 With supervision policies, you can choose to monitor messages in one or more of the following communication platforms:

 - **Exchange email:** Mailboxes that are hosted on Exchange Online as part of your Office 365 subscription are all eligible for message supervision.
+Emails matching supervision policy conditions are instantly available for monitoring and in supervision reports.
 - **Microsoft Teams:** Chat communications in both public and private Microsoft Teams channels and individual chats can be supervised.
+Teams chats matching supervision policy conditions are processed twice every 24 hours and then are available for monitoring and in supervision reports.
 - **Third-party sources:** You can supervise communications from third-party sources (like from Facebook or DropBox) if you've imported this data into Office 365 mailboxes in your organization.
 [Learn how to import 3rd-party data into Office 365](https://docs.microsoft.com/office365/securitycompliance/archiving-third-party-data).

 ### Policy settings